khangich/machine-learning-interview/README.md

 # Acknowledgements and contributing
 1. Thanks for early feedbacks and contributions from [Vivian](https://github.com/liuvivian11), [aragorn87](https://github.com/aragorn87) and others.
 2. You can create an Issue or Pull Request on this repo.
-3. Send an email to helppreparemle@gmail.com.
+3. Send an email to helppreparemle@gmail.com or contact [me](https://www.linkedin.com/in/phamkhang/)